Professor Edward Harold Davies (1867-1947)

 During his long service as Professor and Dean of the Faculty of Music, Davies was generous in his support of students and professional musicians, especially teachers, and tirelessly promoted serious music and the development of public taste and appreciation.
 In addition to his directorship of the Elder Conservatorium and formal teaching of degree students he communicated with the general public through newspaper articles, lectures and many broadcast talks on music and on more general cultural and philosophical matters.

 His leadership in many music activities was widely recognized.
 In 1902 he had founded the Adelaide Bach Society, of which he was conductor for thirty years, and he was the driving force behind the foundation of the South Australian Orchestra, the first performance of which he conducted in 1921.
 He also played a major role in establishing the Australian Music Examinations Board and its university antecedents.
-He was a member of four expeditions to Central Australia undertaken by the University Board for Anthropological Research between 1926 and 1930, and was the first person in Australia to record, transcribe and write about aboriginal tribal and ceremonial songs and singing.
+He was a member of four expeditions to Central Australia undertaken by the University Board for Anthropological Research between 1926 and 1930, during which he recorded and transcribed traditional Aboriginal Australian ceremonial songs and singing.

 Davies was elected a Fellow of the Royal College of Music, London, in 1931, becoming, with Bernard Heinze and W. Arundel Orchard, the first musicians to be accorded that honour.
 In 1934 the University of Western Australia awarded him the honorary degree of Doctor of Music.
 He was still occupying the Chair when he died on 1 July 1947.
 He had married Ina Jane Deland in 1893 and had three sons and two daughters.